 “The 13th series starts on BBC One later in 2021,” the BBC said in a release, with executive producer Matt Strevens adding that fans would see new episodes “later this year”.

-There will be only eight episodes in series 13, three less than usual, in a move that allows the show to stick to its usual production cycle despite complicated new health and safety guidelines.
+We now know that there will only be six regular episodes in series 13, five less than usual, in a move that allows the show to stick to its usual production cycle despite complicated new health and safety guidelines.

 Is Jodie Whittaker quitting Doctor Who?

-UK tabloid newspaper The Daily Mirror has reported that Whittaker is set to hand in her sonic screwdriver at the close of the new series, following a tradition of Doctors leaving after around three seasons in the role.
+Yes – it was confirmed in late July that Jodie Whittaker would be handing in her sonic screwdriver at the close of the new series, becoming the fourth Doctor in a row to leave after three seasons in the role.

 Which Doctor Who monsters will return for season 13?